-Alianza por Solidaridad is leading this Erasmus+ project “Across borders: strengthening youth volunteering to fight for gender equality and social inclusion” supported by the European Agency EACEA.
+Between May 2022 and 2024, WIDE+ participated in this collaborative Erasmus+ project led by Alianza por Solidaridad, called: “Across borders: strengthening youth volunteering to fight for gender equality and social inclusion” that was supported by the European A

-For further information on this project, kindly contact Gea Meijers at info@wide-network.org.
+For further information on this project and its follow up plans, kindly contact Gea Meijers at info@wide-network.org.

 Project outputs: